reutermj/blank-to-bazel/rules.md

 3. **Do not modify source files** - the goal is to get the original sources building with Bazel without changing the underlying codebase.
 5. As part of the summary, write out a rules.new.md that includes a revision of this file with the considerations outlined in: Detailing future improvements.
 4. **Do not modify the "Instructions" and "Detailing future improvements" sections** of the rules.md file when creating rules.new.md.
-5. Base all improvements on actual conversion experience, not speculation
+5. Base all suggested improvements to rules.new.md on actual conversion experience, not speculation

 ## Detailing future improvements